 - Mergers & Acquisition (M&A): As part of the due diligence process of an M&A, organizations must understand the risk and security profile of their partner or target company.
 You must determine what liabilities or risks can arise under the other company’s cybersecurity program.
 With HALOCK’s M&A program, we can help you through the entire process from pre-acquisition to post-acquisition to identify risks, remediation steps, and establish reasonable security.

 - Risk Assessments – Regulations require your safeguards be reasonable to your organization, customers, and partners.
 With many frameworks available, how do you establish your acceptable risk?
 The Duty of Care Risk Assessment (DoCRA) helps you define a balanced security strategy factoring in compliance and safeguards based on your specific business and objectives.
+With the release of the Securities and Exchange Commission (SEC) Cybersecurity rules on disclosure, it’s essential that you regularly review your risk profile.

 - Privacy – CCPA is the most sweeping legislation to date in the U.S. that concerns the protection of personal information.
 It broadens the definition of what constitutes personal information and gives California citizens greater control over what companies can do with their personal data.
 The California privacy law includes the right to exempt their own personal information from being shared or purchased on the open market.
 Understand the impact this change and other states’ requirements have on your organization.